-The Academic Mentor, is also available to help with your integration into the research community of OCCT and the wider university, your professional development, and with day-to-day matters such as the management of your workload.
-They will hold meetings to discuss study skills during the Induction week and again later in Michaelmas Term.
-You can email to arrange further consultations whenever you feel they would be helpful.
+Course convenors can be contacted to arrange a meeting or discuss a problem with which you need support.
+They are available to help with any aspect of your academic studies.
+The Academic Mentor is also available to help with your integration into the research community at the university, your professional development, and with day-to-day matters such as the management of your workload.